Learn Northern California slang

 Tight

-Now, let's talk about "tight."
-This doesn't mean "narrow" or "constricted," but rather the opposite.
+Next up: "tight."
+This doesn't mean "narrow" or "constricted," rather the opposite.
 "Tight" means "cool" or "awesome."
 "That concert was tight" or "That shirt is tight" are both examples of how to use this word.

 Bruh